Robert F. Coverdale

-Robert F. Coverdale (born September 24, 1930) was a lieutenant general in the United States Air Force who served as vice commander in chief, Military Airlift Command, with headquarters at Scott Air Force Base, Illinois.
+Robert F. Coverdale (September 24, 1930 – July 24, 2020) was a lieutenant general in the United States Air Force who served as vice commander in chief, Military Airlift Command, with headquarters at Scott Air Force Base, Illinois.

+Biography

-Coverdale was born in 1930 in Amherst, Ohio, and graduated from Amherst High School in 1948.
+Robert F. Coverdale was born on September 24, 1930 in Amherst, Ohio, and graduated from Amherst High School in 1948.
 He attended Ohio Wesleyan University in Delaware, Ohio, and received a Bachelor of Arts degree in 1952.
 He graduated from the Armed Forces Staff College at Norfolk, Virginia, in 1967.

-He was commissioned a second lieutenant through the Air Force Reserve Officers' Training Corps program and received his pilot wings after completing training at Vance Air Force Base, Oklahoma., in November 1953.
+Coverdale was commissioned a second lieutenant through the Air Force Reserve Officers' Training Corps program and received his pilot wings after completing training at Vance Air Force Base, Oklahoma., in November 1953.

 His first assignment as a C-119 pilot at Sewart Air Force Base, Tennennessee, with the 75th and 62nd Troop Carrier Squadrons, was the beginning of his long career in airlift.
 While at Sewart he also served as a C-130 pilot, chief of the command post, aircraft scheduling officer and as the 314th Troop Carrier Wing's chief of training.

 Coverdale was assigned to Detachment 1, 315th Air Division, Naha Air Base, Okinawa, in September 1962.
 His positions there included chief of standardization with the 6315th Operations Group and operations officer of the 817th Troop Carrier Squadron.

-He departed Okinawa in July 1965 and was assigned at Langley Air Force Base, Virginia, serving first with the 4450th Standardization-Evaluation Group and later with Headquarters Tactical Air Command as a staff officer in airlift concept and doctrine.
+Coverdale departed Okinawa in July 1965 and was assigned at Langley Air Force Base, Virginia, serving first with the 4450th Standardization-Evaluation Group and later with Headquarters Tactical Air Command as a staff officer in airlift concept and doctrine.

 In August 1967, after graduation from the Armed Forces Staff College, he was assigned to Detachment 4, 314th Air Division at Don Muang Airport, Thailand, where he served as operations officer.
 He returned to the United States in August 1968 and was assigned to Headquarters U.S. Air Force, Washington, D.C., where he became chief of the Employment Test Branch for the deputy director for operational test and evaluation.